ritishpaul/ritish_blog/_posts/Projects/2020-07-23-Arduino-Binary-Counter.markdown

 ![Finished Arduino](/ritish_blog/images/binaryarduino.jpg)

 For my first arduino project, I will be creating a simple but effective binary counter.
-This counter will be able to show numbers up to fifteen in binary.
+This counter will be able to show numbers up to 15 in binary.
 This project will reinforce the concept of circuit flow and refamiliarize yourself with the fundamentals of an arduino with a breadboard.

 ## Required Items